Passaic, New Jersey: Local government

 Passaic is governed by the Faulkner Act system of municipal government, formally known as the Optional Municipal Charter Law, under the Mayor-Council (Plan B), enacted by direct petition as of July 1, 1973.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
 Under this form of government, the governing body is comprised of a mayor and a city council.
 The mayor is elected directly by the voters for a four-year term of office.
 The seven members of the city council serve four-year terms on a staggered basis, with either three seats (together with the mayoral seat) or four seats up for election in odd-numbered years.
 Elections are non-partisan, with all positions selected at-large in balloting held in May.

-As of 2022, Passaic's mayor is Hector Carlos Lora, whose term of office ends June 30, 2025.
+As of 2026, Passaic's mayor is Hector Carlos Lora.
 Lora was appointed in 2016 to fill a vacancy that followed the resignation of Democratic mayor Alex Blanco after he was indicted on federal corruption charges; Lora was the Director of the Passaic County Board of Chosen Freeholders at the time and chose to resign his position and accept an appointment to serve as Mayor and finish the remainder of Blanco's unexpired term.
-Lora was elected to a full term in 2017.
-Members of the Passaic City Council are Council President Gary Schaer (term ends 2023), Jose R. "Joe" Garcia (2025), Terrence L. Love (2025), Thania Melo (2023), Chaim M. Munk (2023) and Daniel J. Schwartz (2025), with one seat currently declared vacant.
+Lora was elected to a full term in 2017 and was re-elected in both 2021 and 2025.

-The seat expiring in June 2023 that had been held by Salim Patel was declared vacant in June 2022, after it was determined that he had missed more council meetings than allowed by statute.
+Members of the Passaic City Council are Council President Gary Schaer (term ends 2027), Jose R. "Joe" Garcia (2029), Terrence L. Love (2029), Thania Melo (2027), Chaim M. Munk (2027), Daniel S. Mayer (2029), and Maritza Colon-Martinez (2027).